 HDD vs SSD

 The laptop computer I am writing this on has a single 512GB SSD, which has become a common feature in higher end laptops.
-The SSD’s advantages for a laptop are easy to understand: they are smaller than an HDD, faster, quieter, last longer, and are not susceptible to vibration and magnetic fields.
+The SSD’s advantages for a laptop are easy to understand: they are smaller than an HDD, faster, quieter, last longer, use less power, and are not susceptible to vibration and magnetic fields.
 They also have much lower latency and access times.

 Today’s typical online price for a 2.5” 512GB SSD is $140 to $170.
 The typical online price for a 3.5” 512 GB HDD is $44 to $65.
-That’s a pretty significant difference in price, but since the SSD helps make the laptop lighter, enables it to be more resistant to the inevitable shocks and jolts it will experience in daily use, and adds of benefits of faster booting, faster waking from sleep, and faster launching of applications and handling of big files, the extra cost for the SSD in this case is worth it.
+That’s a pretty significant difference in price, but since the SSD helps make the laptop lighter, enables it to be more resistant to the inevitable shocks and jolts it will experience in daily use, and adds of benefits of faster booting, faster waking from sleep, lower power use, and faster launching of applications and handling of big files, the extra cost for the SSD in this case is worth it.

 Some of these SSD advantages, chiefly speed, also will apply to a desktop computer, so desktops are increasingly outfitted with SSDs, particularly to hold the operating system, applications, and data that is accessed frequently.
 Replacing a boot drive with an SSD has become a popular upgrade option to breathe new life into a computer, especially one that seems to take forever to boot or is used for notoriously slow-loading applications such as Photoshop.